-This command copies the contents of the scratchpad T_H , T_L and configuration registers (bytes 2, 3, and 4) to EEPROM.
-If the device is being used in parasite power mode, within $10\mu s$ (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for at least 10ms as described in the PARASITE POWER section.
+This command copies the contents of the scratchpad T_H and T_L registers (bytes 2 and 3) to EEPROM.
+Within 10 μ s (max) after this command is issued the master must enable a strong pullup on the 1-wire bus for at least 10 ms as described in the PARASITE POWER section.